Greening the city – one street at a time.

 - Proposed trees and planting compromise of native broadleaf trees, mixed native hedges and perennials.

-- Benefits of tree planting are countless, just to list a few:
+- The benefits of tree planting are countless, just to list a few:

 - shade providing,